python/cpython/Doc/extending/newtypes_tutorial.rst

    }

-For each subobject that can participate in cycles, we need to call the :c:func:`visit` function, which is passed to the traversal method.
-The :c:func:`visit` function takes as arguments the subobject and the extra argument *arg* passed to the traversal method.
+For each subobject that can participate in cycles, we need to call the :c:func:`!visit` function, which is passed to the traversal method.
+The :c:func:`!visit` function takes as arguments the subobject and the extra argument *arg* passed to the traversal method.
 It returns an integer value that must be returned if it is non-zero.